How To Do Subscripts in Excel?

 this will result

 Suppose we have the text in the Sheet1 and in the D2 cell, then apply the subscript by using the below VBA code.

 - Step 1: Go to the Developer tab and select Visual Basic Option.

 - Step 2: Create a function with any name and apply the below code, then run this macro to convert the D2 cell value to subscript.

 MsgBox “D2 cell value in now in subscripts.”

 - Adding subscripts to Excel is usually a simple matter of a font setting, but you may run into limitations when adding subscripts to cells containing numbers or excel formulas.
 You can work around this limitation by converting your data to text before adding the subscripts.

 This has been a guide to Subscript in Excel.
-Here we discuss how to Subscript in Excel and VBA along with practical example and downloadable excel templates.
+Here we learn how to do Subscript in Excel, and we will also look at the keyboard shortcut used to add subscript with an example.
 You may also look at these useful functions in excel –